P6rguVyrst/100-days-of-code/log.md

 **Today's Progress**: Basically just read...
 Almost half way through API architecture book.
 Has more value for me than the OAuth2 book.

+### Day 81: February 26, 2018

+**Today's Progress**: Worked on #python-sonic a little.
+Second ever PR to an #opensource project.
+Read a little - half way through API Architecture.